 Marriage is a partnership, and when one member of that partnership is injured, they might not be able to do the same things that they did before to maintain the partnership.
 Loss of consortium addresses the loss of services, but it also extends much further than that.
 When someone loses a spouse, they lose affection, support, and so much more.

-What Does the Loss of Consortium Really Mean?
+Understanding Loss of Consortium

 Many people make the mistake of thinking that the loss of consortium claims are all about sex or physical affection.
 While that can be a part of the claim, it’s often only a small part.
 The real value is losing everything that your partner used to do before the accident, whether that includes household chores or going out to your weekly date night.
 Examples of losses that are part of a loss of consortium claim may consist of: